ralphman1/AlphaTrade-Engine/README.md

    - Includes gas fee buffer to prevent failed transactions
    - Consider reducing trade amount or adding more funds

+7. **"Token delisted"**
+   - The bot automatically detects delisted tokens
+   - Sends Telegram alert with loss amount
+   - Removes from active monitoring
+   - Logs as "delisted" trade with 100% loss

+8. **"Price fetch failed"**
+   - Check RPC endpoint connectivity
+   - Verify token address is correct
+   - May indicate token is delisted or has no liquidity
+   - Bot will automatically handle after 5 consecutive failures

 ### Debug Mode
 Enable debug logging in `config.yaml`:
 ```yaml